ACCA-Imperial/SKPrime/README.md

 When citing this software please mention the URL of the master repository (https://github.com/ehkropf/SKPrime), and the paper

 > D.G.
 Crowdy, C.C.
 Green, E.H.
 Kropf, M.M.S.
 Nasser.
 "The Schottky-Klein prime function: a theoretical and computational tool for applications."
-IMA Journal of Applied Mathematics, in press, 2016.
+IMA Journal of Applied Mathematics, 2016, doi: 10.1093/imamat/hxw028.

 ### How do I get set up? ###